 This distinctive looping sculpture of the ArcelorMittal Orbit is a celebration of the London 2012 Olympic and Paralympic Games and the largest sculpture in Britain.
 Made from 2000 tonnes of steel, the UK’s tallest sculpture, standing at 114.5 metres tall, you can climb up the sculpture and view 20 miles across the capital from observation decks.

 Innovative screens allow visitors to learn about key sights across the capital and two incredible mirrors flip and twist the horizon.
-After leisurely taking in the views, visitors are encouraged to walk down the 455 steps which spiral around the central column.
-You can also now abseil down it or get in the tunnel slide and helter-skelter to the bottom.
+After leisurely taking in the views, visitors are encouraged to get back down via a long winding slide that goes from the very top right to the ground level.
+Alternatively they can use the 455 steps which spiral around the central column.

 * Available for all the family to visit